bbauska/W3Cx-1of5-CSS.0x/README.md

 }
 ```

-<h4>Images 1</h4>
+<h4>Image 1</h4>

 This design shows some of the basics in properly incorporating images.
-It uses the colors from the image in the design of the overall page to help the image look as if it belongs.
+It uses the
+colors from the image in the design of the overall page to help the image look as
+if it belongs.
 It also uses padding to give the image a &ldquo;polaroid-style&rdquo; border.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~ 70. images in a gride 3 wide 2 up with padding (xxx) ~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">
 <img src="./images/image070.webp?raw=true"
   width="50%"
-   alt="." />
+   alt="Images in a grid 3 wide, 2 up with padding." />
 </p>

 <h4>CSS</h4>